leontrolski/stepping/README.md

 ## Todos

+- See suggestions in `performance.md`.
+    - Can SQLite and postgres actually index bytes?
+Can we save space only putting the data in the index.
+    - Can we `SELECT value FROM json_array_elements_text(...)` with bytes.
+    - Make SQL ZSets work with JSON bytes.
-- Docs.
+    - Write `ormsgpack` wrapper.
+    - Can `pick_index` become simpler/get removed, can we remove `WithLen` and friends?
+    - Read off of read replica?
+- Write up parallelize docs.
+    - Talk a lot about early commit mode and pitfalls.
+    - `time` as a `SEQUENCE?` - would come as part of stepping manager.
+    - Future?
+Need to think hard about how one could allow parallelism where you can guaranteee no phanton rows.
+- Make the graph a simple introspectable thing.
+    - Use paths as names.
+    - Make the Path contain the module names.
+    - Make vertexes immutable, run `mypy`, fix.
-- Work out how to parallelize.
+    - Remember to update docs.
+- `s/INT/BIGINT` for times.
+- Make diffs nice.
+- Replace operator kind with `normal`.
 - Write everything up, email the dbsp people from the original paper.
 In particular, ask question about why the incremental recursive stuff is different from the paper.
-- See suggestions in `performance.md`.
+- Python 3.12.
+Use build in batched.
+Can we use the new `Unpack` syntax for nicer action types?
 - Look at 11.8 "Window aggregates"
 - Replace `integrate_delay` with a nice transform.
 Similarly, transform shared delays.
 - Test arbitrary depth grouped nesting and joining in a grouped setting (Does this _need_ doing?).
 - Replace `annotate_zset` with `__get_pydantic_core_schema__`.
-- Revisit `st.compile(...)`
+- Revisit `st.compile(...)`.
+- Decide whether to make `...SQL` classes protocols.

 # Uploading to Pypi